 Nvidia launched the Nvidia GTX 1050 Ti on 18th October 2016.
-The graphics card is based on the Nvidia Pascal architecture, which brings in great performance upgrade as well as energy efficiency, to these new generation of cards.
+The graphics card is based on the Nvidia Pascal architecture that brings in great performance upgrade as well as energy efficiency, to the new generation graphics card.

-The Nvidia GTX 1050 Ti replaces the most popular Nvidia card – the “GTX 750 Ti”.
-The GTX 750 Ti was launched in Feb 2014, almost 3 years back.
-One main reason for the popularity of GTX 750 Ti is great performance and at the same time it works on low power, without a power connector.
+For starters, The GTX 1050 Ti replaces the most popular Nvidia card – the “GTX 750 Ti”.
+Moreover, the GTX 750 Ti was launched in Feb 2014, almost 3 years back.
+One main reason for the popularity of GTX 750 Ti is a great performance and at the same time, it works on low power, even without a power connector.

-The GTX 1050 Ti also don’t require a power connector, and could be a great option for PC gamers, who don’t want to spend extra money on upgrading that old power supply.
+The GTX 1050 Ti also doesn’t require a power connector and could be a great option for PC gamers, who don’t want to spend extra money on upgrading that old power supply.

-While the MSI GTX 1050 Ti comes with 4 GB of GDDR5 VRAM, Nvidia also has the higher priced Nvidia GTX 1060 available with 3 GB VRAM.
-If you have extra budget, than going with the GTX 1060 can be a good choice, as it offers much faster gaming performance on 1080P compared to the 1050 Ti.
+While the MSI GTX 1050 Ti comes with 4 GB of GDDR5 VRAM, Nvidia also has the higher-priced Nvidia GTX 1060 available with 3 GB VRAM.
+If you have an extra budget, then going with the GTX 1060 can be a good choice, as it offers much faster gaming performance on 1080P compared to the 1050 Ti.
 Don’t bother much about the 1 GB lesser VRAM.

 In this review – we will test if this graphics card is capable of gaming on 1080P, and find out is it worth buying for a Gaming PC Build, meant to play modern games at 1080P.

-Also we will try to do some benchmarks for Photoshop and Adobe Premier PRO video editing to understand how well the graphics card do compared to some of the worthy rivals.
+Also, we will try to do some benchmarks for Photoshop and Adobe Premier PRO video editing to understand how well the graphics card performs in comparison to some of the worthy rivals.

 Intro, Unboxing & Design

-Compared to our old AMD R9 280 it is almost half the size, and can easily fit in any cabinet.
+In comparison to our old AMD R9 280, it is almost half the size, and can easily fit in any cabinet.
 The Tiny monster from MSI has 4 GB of GDDR5 memory and doesn’t need any power connector to run.

-The MSI card comes with military grade MIL-STD-810G certified components which can withstand overclocking and high Gaming temperatures for a prolonged period of time.
+The MSI card comes with military-grade MIL-STD-810G certified components that can withstand overclocking and high Gaming temperatures for a prolonged period of time.

 The Nvidia GTX 1050 Ti comes with 3.3 Billion transistors and a small PCB board.
 Nvidia has shifted from the 16 Nm FinFET TSMC manufacturing process to the 14 Nm Samsung Manufacturing process for the Nvidia GTX 1050 Ti.

 All tiny and powerful things come in large boxes.
-When you open the green box, you will be surprised to see the relatively small MSI GTX 1050 Ti.
+When you open the green box, you will be surprised to see the small wonder.

-There is a DVI and HDMI port at the back to connect to your monitor, we used the HDMI.
-There is a single Fan in the centre which provides sufficient cooling.
+There are DVI and HDMI ports at the back to connect to your monitor, we used the HDMI.
+There is a single Fan in the center which provides sufficient cooling.

-The graphics card come with the latest GP107 Nvidia Architecture and has 768 Cuda Cores along with 128 Bit memory buswidth.
+The graphics card comes with the latest GP107 Nvidia Architecture and has 768 Cuda Cores along with 128 Bit memory bus width.